 The death of Carlo Guiliani during the protests against the G8 summit in Genoa shocked many people in the First world.
 Carlo was assassinated by the militarized police forces of the New World Order, whose outright fascist nature was made clear when Guiliani’s arrested comrades were forced to pay homage to Il Duce in words and song by the Italian security forces.

 To the starry-eyed bourgeois activists in north America and Europe, Carlo’s death was a horrible travesty of justice against a movement to democratise global capitalism.
 To people in the South — the ‘developing’ or ‘underdeveloped’ lands — such assassinations are neither unusual nor unexpected.
-There has been a war raging over control of the Earth’s resources for a century (or more) and the fight to create a global corporate state — the New World Order by Bush I — is only the latest phase, one which has claimed dozens (Mexico, India), hundreds (Papua New Guinea), thousands (Columbia, Nigeria), even millions (Democratic Republic of the Congo) of lives around the world.
+There has been a war raging over control of the Earth’s resources for a century (or more) and the fight to create a global corporate state — the New World Order, as proclaimed by Bush I, among many others — is only the latest phase, one which has claimed dozens (Mexico, India), hundreds (Papua New Guinea), thousands (Columbia, Nigeria), even millions (Democratic Republic of the Congo) of lives around the world.
 Sadly, it’s only when these deaths occur in the presence of First World media and other witnesses that they register any sort of reaction at all.

 The stakes in this conflict are extraordinarily high.

-World War One was an effort by the ruling elites of the industrialised nations to divide the world into permanent have and have-not nation states and spheres of influence for the colonial powers.
-It also allowed them to crush the international solidarity rampant among the workers.
+World War One was an effort by the ruling elites of the industrialized nations to divide the world into permanent have and have-not nation states and spheres of influence for the colonial powers.
+It also allowed them to crush the international solidarity rampant among the international working class, as demonstrated by the worldwide support for Sacco and Vanzetti.
 One of the war’s chief apologists, US president Woodrow Wilson, described it as an effort to make the world safe for democracy.
 What he actually meant was that the natural resources of the world would be made available for the benefit of the industrialised nations.

 Their attempt was only partially successful, so the attempt was repeated in the war over fascism (WWII) and further refined during the subsequent Cold War.
 What the elite learned from their experiments were: